 Kevin has worked primarily in financial management roles in nonprofit and academic settings focusing on conservation and economic development.
 He developed his passion for conservation and the outdoors while camping, hiking and climbing in the Appalachian mountains, and applies this passion and his experience to help solve conservation issues.

 Deborah Miller, Grants Manager

-Deborah joined CEPF in 2017 as the grants manager for the Cerrado and Eastern Afromontane biodiversity hotspots.
+Deborah joined CEPF in 2017 as the grants manager for the East Melanesian Islands, Eastern Afromontane and Cerrado biodiversity hotspots.
 She graduated with a bachelor of laws from Lille II University in France and specialized in human resources management at London Metropolitan University.
 Deborah has more than 10 years of experience working in the private sector.
 Prior to CEPF, Deborah engaged in philanthropic work in the Washington, D.C. area and worked as a grants manager at United Way Worldwide.
 She is Brazilian and French.

 Marsea Nelson, Senior Manager, Communications

 Marsea joined CEPF in 2016.
 She writes and edits external communications, manages CEPF’s social media accounts, and serves as the communications liaison to regional implementation teams and grantees.
 Marsea brings more than six years of previous conservation communications experience, having worked at World Wildlife Fund in Washington, D.C., and the Jane Goodall Institute in Virginia.
 She has a degree in journalism from San Jose State University and received a copyediting certificate from University of California San Diego Extension.